mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 The question `Where did EasyJet cut capacity?` will have been converted to an embedding, and a similarity search performed across the in memory vector store.

-As you can see, it does manage to find a relevant set of passages with some scores.
+It does manage to find a relevant set of passages with some scores.
 But keep in mind that its similarity search will only find the most relevant _chunk_ that was stored, not the entire document.

 This is where LangChain comes in with another convenience wrapper.
 We pass the above vector store, along with the user's question to a `RetrievalQAWithSourcesChain`.
 Langchain uses the retriever to perform the search (as we've tested briefly above), figures out the relevant documents based on score, passes it to the `llm` along with the question, and returns an answer with the source document.